vfcrescini/esp32-cam-websrv/README.md

 * Multiple clients can view the MJPEG stream simultaneously.
 * Added stream framerate control (1 FPS min, 8 FPS max, 4 FPS default).
 * Added camera reset button.
+* Added custom lightweight ping module to check network connectivity, without the overheads of creating a new session task when using ``esp_ping_*()`` from the ICMP Echo API.

 ## Build dependency components